Rohith213/DSA-PROJECT/README.md

 # Mailing System Console Application
-## Data Structures and Applications Project
+## Data Structures and its Applications

 ## Overview